Erik Torm

 Erik Jensen Torm (11 September 1684 - 23 February 1764) was burgermaster and chief of police in Copenhagen from 1731 to 1761.
 He was succeeded by his son-in-law Frederik Horn.

 Early life

-Torm was born at på Østergård in Salling. the son of farmer Jens Henriksen (c.
+Torm was born at Østergård in Salling. the son of farmer Jens Henriksen (c.
 1652–1713) and Mette Eriksdatter Torm (1655–1723).
 His maternal grandfather was diocesan provost at Church of Our Lady in Copenhagen, Erich Olufsen Torm, whose last name he adopted.
 Torm completed his schooling in 1697.
-In 1727, he returned to court service as personal servant for the king.

 Career

 Torm started his career as a lackey for Frederik IV in 1710.
 In 1712, together with the king, he was present at the Battle of Gadebusch.
 In 1714, he became a regiment scribe.
 In 1727, he returned to court service as the king's personal sservant.
 In 1829, he rescued the king out of the Royal Canon Foundry (Gjæthuset) on Kongens Nytorv after a canon had exploded during a test.

 At Frederick IV's death, he was appointed administrator of Vallø Stift.
 On 19 February 1731, he was appointed mayor and chief of police in Copenhagen.
 From 1861, he was assisted by his son-in-law Frederik Horn, who10 years later formally succeeded him in the office.

 In 1743–59, he acted as a Supreme Court justice in spite of his lack of formal education.
 He was also a member of the board of directors of the Royal Danish Theatre.